jwowillo/greenerthumb/bullhorn/doc/design.md

 # `bullhorn` Design

-`bullhorn` allows data to be sent on a network from publishers to subscribers (3).
+`bullhorn` allows data to be sent on a network from publishers to subscribers.

 ![Sequence Diagram](sequence.png)